 With that in mind, you have three options.

-Option one is to let all the fill settle.
+Let all the fill settle.
 This option is generally not feasible, because it does not go over well when you tell a family that has decided to put a pool in that they will have to wait for the dirt to settle.
 Not to mention, the pool builder doesn’t want you holding up their money.
 Could you compact it in lifts?
 The answer to that is yes, but in my experience, when they dig the pool they’re utilizing that dirt to fill in low spots as they excavate.
 So, it leaves questions.
 Is the dirt going to compact well enough?
 Are you going to be on-site when they’re digging and get in their way to make sure it does compact?
 This is not very realistic.

-Option two is to bring in stone or some type of premium fill.
+bring in stone or some type of premium fill.
 This works well if the deck is small, but on a bigger job this option can quickly get very expensive.
 It is usually difficult to get to the areas you’re trying to fill, so this option can also present problems with access.

-Option three is to support the deck some other way.
+Support the deck some other way.
 In my experience this has been the best way to solve these problems.
 We know that every type of pool, whether it is concrete, metal or fiberglass, has walls that are hopefully never going to move.
 The concrete sitting on top of the pool wall won’t settle.
 What we need to worry about is the concrete outside of this support.